-The foreign agent MUST NOT increase the Lifetime selected by the mobile node in the Registration Request, since the Lifetime is covered by the Mobile-Home Authentication Extension, which cannot be correctly (re)computed by the foreign agent.
+The foreign agent MUST NOT increase the Lifetime selected by the mobile node in the Registration Request, since the Lifetime is covered by an authentication extension which enables authorization by the home agent.
+Such an extension contains authentication data which cannot be correctly (re)computed by the foreign agent.
 The home agent MUST NOT increase the Lifetime selected by the mobile node in the Registration Request, since doing so could increase it beyond the maximum Registration Lifetime allowed by the foreign agent.
 If the Lifetime received in the Registration Reply is greater than that in the Registration Request, the Lifetime in the Request MUST be used.
 When the Lifetime received in the Registration Reply is less than that in the Registration Request, the Lifetime in the Reply MUST be used.

+'''

 IP fields:

+'''
-Source Address Typically copied from the destination

-address of the Registration Request to which the agent is replying.
+Source Address Typically copied from the destination address of the Registration Request to which the agent is replying.
 See Sections 3.7.2.3 and 3.8.3.1 for complete details.

-Destination Address Copied from the source address of the

-Registration Request to which the agent is

-replying

-UDP fields:

-Source Port <variable>

-Destination Port Copied from the source port of the

-corresponding Registration Request
+Destination Address Copied from the source address of the Registration Request to which the agent is replying UDP fields: Source Port <variable></variable> Destination Port Copied from the source port of the corresponding Registration Request (Section 3.7.1).

-(Section 3.7.1).